react-native-elements/react-native-elements-app/README.md

 **[Mobile App](https://expo.io/@monte9/react-native-elements-app)** | **[Web App](https://react-native-elements.github.io/react-native-elements-app)**

 This is the Demo app for [React Native Elements](https://github.com/react-native-elements/react-native-elements) built with [Expo](https://expo.io/).
-In this app you will find examples on on how to use various RNE components as well as production-ready screens.
+The purpose of this app is to demonstrate the usage of the various UI components that React Native Elements provides out of the box.

-This app also work on the `web` platform using [React Native Web](https://github.com/necolas/react-native-web).
+This app also works on the `web` platform using [React Native Web](https://github.com/necolas/react-native-web).
 You can checkout the [live website here](https://react-native-elements.github.io/react-native-elements-app).
-If you are looking to build a React Native mobile app & also reuse the code to deploy on web, this repo can be used as a great starting point.
+If you are looking to build a React Native mobile app which can reuse the code to deploy it on the web, this is the right place to begin.
+We decided to use [Expo](https://expo.io/), which reduces the effort required to build an app once and deploy it anywhere.

 ## Getting Started